rweigel/IRIS-EM-download/README.md

 The list of sites may be obtained using `getCatalog.m`, which reads the output of http://service.iris.edu/irisws/fedcatalog/1/query?net=EM.

-The main function in this repository is `getData.m` and the input is [a IRIS station ID](http://ds.iris.edu/mda/EM/).
-See `getData_demo.m` for example usage.
+The main function in this repository is `getData.m`, which takes an input of a [a IRIS station ID](http://ds.iris.edu/mda/EM/), a channel string and start/stop times.
+See `getData_demo.m` for example usage. `getData.m` is a wrapper to the `irisFetch.m` function in the directory `irisFetch`.

 Sample output for running this code is at http://mag.gmu.edu/git-data/IRIS-EM-download/.

-The `mat` files contain the return values of `time, data, and segments` for each channel.
+The directory `v0` contains code that does not use the `irisFetch` MATLAB client and was developed before this client was available (or know of).